khosronz/SLWMP-Centos/README.md

 # SLEMP

-SLEMP stands for Secure LEMP.
+SL(A)EMP stands for Secure L(A)EMP.
-It will support latest versions of Debian (Stretch) and CentOS (7.x).
+It support latest versions of Debian (Stretch) and CentOS (7.x).

 ## Features

 - Setup a secure nginx or apache (only on Debian) config
+  - Using the strong cipherlist from https://cipherli.st
+- Debian only: Choose between Apache OR Nginx
 - Secure your host with a Let's Encrypt certificate
 - Subdomain support
 - Multiple PHP versions (7.0, 7.1, 7.2) running as FPM
-- MariaDB database with generated passwords
+- MariaDB databases with random generated passwords
-- Install Nextcloud or Wordpress with an optimized configuration
+- Install Nextcloud or Wordpress with an optimized configuration for Apache and Nginx
-- Redis support
+- Redis support (optional, but recommended if you are using Nextcloud)

 ## Requirements